The Glass Road in the Bavarian Forest

 • Plößberg is waiting with a replica of a glass furnace construction hut.

-• In the Landestormuseum in Furth im Wald you can admire reverse glass pictures and hollow glass.
+• In the Landestormuseum in Furth im Wald you can admire reverse glass paintings as well as hollow glass.

 • In Viechtach you can watch live how the art object Venus machine by the glass artist Reinhard Schmid is created.